netronixgroup/js-sdk/README.md

 ### Desired Skills

 * Strong UX design skills and sound knowledge of UX best practices with the ability to incorporate into solutions.
-* Experience with React Native, webpack, brunch.
+* Experience with React Native, MobX.
-* Experience with Bootstrap and SCSS

 ### We offer.